 4. Each Infant’s position must be changed every 30 minutes, when the Child is awake;

-2. Formula must be made from commercially prepared products.
+2. (NEW) Formula must be made from commercially prepared products.
 Homemade formula solutions are prohibited.

-5. The feeding schedule amount and type must meet the Infant’s needs.
+5. (NEW) The feeding schedule amount and type must meet the Infant’s needs.

 6. Providers must hold Infants who are not independently bottle-feeding in their arms for feeding.